trevoronions/ECE-230L---Trevor-Onions-Reagan-Ovechka/lab08/README.md

 Reagan Ovechka, Trevor Onions

 ## Summary
 In this lab we learned about implementing multiplexers and demutiplexers in Verilog.
+We had to build a 4 bit multiplexer and a 4 bit demultiplexer to demonstrate how mulitplexers take mulitiple inputs and output a single data stream based on the select input, then we took that data output and demonstrated how demultiplexers take a data stream and have multiple outputs based on the select input.
+We learned how the MUX and DEMUX can be applied in this example and gained a better understanding of how these are built and implemented

 ## Lab Questions